“Follow your arrow.”

 So let’s chase that little arrow, er . . . saying for a while, shall we?
 Join me as I step into the ring and wrestle with this important question:

 Should I follow my heart?

-We will get to the heart of this matter in a minute, but let’s start with our brains.
+We will get to the heart of the matter in a minute, but let’s start with our brains.